 Key combination Description Fn+F3 Locks the computer.
 Fn+F4 Puts the computer into sleep mode.
-To return to normal operation, press the Fn key only.
+To resume normal operation, press the Fn key.
 Notes: To use the Fn+F4 key combination, you must have the ThinkPad Power Management Driver installed on the computer.
 If you want to use the combination to put the computer into hibernation mode, change the power plan settings.
 Fn+F5 Enables or disables the built-in wireless networking features.
-Notes: If you want to use Fn+F5 to enable or disable the wireless features, the following device drivers must be installed on the computer beforehand: Power Management Driver On Screen Display Utility Wireless device drivers Fn+F6 • For Windows 7: Opens the Communications settings window, in which you can preview your video image, take a snapshot of your current image, and change the camera and audio settings. • For Windows 8: Starts the Lenovo Settings program, which enables you to change the camera and audio settings.
+Fn+F6 • For Windows 7: Opens the Communications settings window, in which you of your video image, take a snapshot of your current image, and change the calculus audio settings.
+For Windows 8: Starts the Lenovo Settings program, which enables you to change the camera and audio settings.
 Fn+F7 Switches between the computer display and an external monitor.
 Note: You also can use the Windows+P combination to switch between the computer display and an external monitor.
 Fn+F8 The computer display becomes dimmer.
 Fn+F9 The computer display becomes brighter.
-Fn+F10 Previous track/scene Fn+F11 Play or pause Fn+F12 Next track/scene Fn+Spacebar Controls the keyboard backlight and the ThinkLight ® light.
-Press once: Turn on the keyboard backlight to low brightness level.
-Press again: Adjust the keyboard backlight to high brightness level.
-Press the third time: Turn off the keyboard backlight and turn on the ThinkLight light.
-Press the fourth time: Turn off the ThinkLight light.
-Note: If the computer you are servicing does not have a backlit keyboard, the Fn+Spacebar combination controls only the ThinkLight light.
+Fn+F10 Previous track/scene Fn+F11 Play or pause Fn+F12 Next track/scene Fn+Spacebar Controls the keyboard backlight (available on some models).
 Fn+B Has the same function as the Break key on a conventional keyboard.
-Fn+K Has the same function as the ScrLK key on a conventional keyboard.
 Fn+P Has the same function as the Pause key on a conventional keyboard.
 Fn+S Has the same function as the SysRq key on a conventional keyboard.
+Fn+K Has the same function as the ScrLK key on a conventional keyboard.